oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 logic and configuration by using exact redirect URI matching.
 This means the authorization server MUST ensure that the two URIs are equal, see [@!RFC3986], Section 6.2.1, Simple String Comparison, for details.
-The only exception are native apps using a `localhost` URI: In this case, the AS MUST allow variable port numbers as described in [@!RFC8252], Section 7.3.
+The only exception are native apps using a `localhost` URI: In this case, the authorization server MUST allow variable port numbers as described in [@!RFC8252], Section 7.3.

 Additional recommendations: